WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 A passive segment has no initializer expression, since it will be specified as an operand to `memory.init` or `table.init`.

-Passive segments can also be discarded by using the following new instructions:
+Segments can also be discarded by using the following new instructions:

 * `memory.drop`: prevent further use of a data segment
 * `table.drop`: prevent further use of an element segment

-Attempting to drop an active segment is a validation error.
+An active segment is equivalent to a passive segment, but with an implicit `memory.init` followed by a `memory.drop` (or `table.init` followed by a `table.drop`) that is prepended to the module's start function.

 The data section is encoded as follows: